Sexuality and marital status of Jesus: Disciple whom Jesus loved

-The naked youth
+Naked youth

-The Gospel of Mark describes how in the Garden of Gethsemane, "A young man, wearing nothing but a linen garment, was following Jesus.
+The Gospel of Mark 14:51–52 describes how in the Garden of Gethsemane, "A young man, wearing nothing but a linen garment, was following Jesus.
 When they [the Temple guards] seized him, he fled naked, leaving his garment behind."
-(Mark 14:51–52).

-The text of the naked youth is puzzling for some authors; moreover, the text only appears in Mark, which has led some commentators to allege that Mark was describing himself as the youth.
+The text of the naked youth is puzzling for some authors; moreover, the text only appears in Mark, which has led some commentators to allege that Mark the Evangelist, traditionally held to be the author of the Gospel of Mark, was describing himself as the youth.

 The separate and non-canonical Secret Gospel of Mark—fragments of which were contained in the controversial Mar Saba letter by Clement of Alexandria, which Morton Smith claimed to have discovered in 1958—states that Jesus during one night taught "the mystery of the kingdom of God" alone to a youth wearing only a linen cloth.
 This has been linked to the views of an ancient group called the Carpocratians.
 Some modern commentators interpret it as a baptism, others as some form of sexual initiation, and others as an allegory for a non-sexual initiation into a gnostic sect.
 However, the authorship of Secret Mark is still a matter of debate.
 Some scholars find it authentic, while others consider it to be Smith's forgery, while still others believe it to be apocryphon.